 The foregoing bivariate analyses have studied the effects of age, wealth, education, and information on the households' willingness to hold "risky" and illiquid assets.
 However, these characteristics are clearly inter-correlated.
 To disentangle wealth, age, and education effects, and to control for socioeconomic characteristics that affect eligibility for favored tax treatment and savings subsidies for "fairly safe" assets, we now present the results of multivariate analyses of the determinants of ownership rates and portfolio shares of "fairly safe" and "risky" assets.
 Unfortunately, the Income and Expenditure Survey from 1978 to 1988 provides very little information on socioeconomic background.
-We thus confine
+We thus confine ourselves to a cross-section analysis based on wave 1993 and acknowledge that we cannot disentangle age and cohort effects.

-&lt;sup>41 A detailed description of this data set is given in Appendix 1.
+41 A detailed description of this data set is given in Appendix 1.
 For a comparison of the Spiegel-Verlag survey and the Income and Expenditure Survey cf. Tables 4, 9, as well as Table A3 in Appendix 1.
 Underreporting of "risky" assets seems to be greater in the Spiegel-Verlag survey, although respondents are generally younger and the two tails of the income distribution are underrepresented.

-&lt;sup>42 The wording of the question has changed in 1993.
+42 The wording of the question has changed in 1993.